What is this place

 Access: Ticketed entry on event days; interior access is restricted outside events.

-Visit hours: Vary with match and event schedules.
+Visiting hours: Vary with match and event schedules.

-Time needed: 2–3 hours for a game including early arrival; 30–60 minutes for an architectural walk around.
+Visit duration: 2–3 hours for a game including early arrival; 30–60 minutes for an architectural walk around.

 Best time: Evenings and the cool season (Nov–Mar); in summer, evening events benefit from cooling.